erickcestari/differential-fuzzing-slides-btcplusplus/slides.md

 I am a Vinteum grantee.
 That's Bitcoin development funding for those who aren't familiar.

-I'm the maintainer of bitcoinfuzz, where I've found over 15 bugs across various Lightning implementations and reported some security disclosures.
+I'm the contributor of bitcoinfuzz, where I've found over 15 bugs across various Lightning implementations and reported some security disclosures.
 -->
 ---
 ---